sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/13NovNSF.md

 * AMS just did a study on a number of schools using electronic homework systems; the data should be coming out soon---it was surprising how many places have switched to online homework.

 * You are welcome to ask me (Dan) questions via email or phone.
 I can't edit your grant, though.
 (Jason thinks he said he could give us feedback on a draft, though).

+* We definitely want to encourage these types of proposals.
+I'm interested in it, though I can't guarantee that all the reviewers will share my interest.
+I'll probably look at Sage online now that we've talked, but then I'll probably get too busy to follow up on it.